lanl-ansi/PowerModels.jl/docs/src/network-data.md

 ## Working with PTI Data files

 PowerModels also has support for parsing PTI network files in the `.raw` format that follow the PSS(R)E v33 specification.
+Currently PowerModels supports the following PTI components,

+- Buses
+- Loads (constant power)
+- Fixed Shunts
+- Switch Shunts (default configuration)
+- Generators
+- Branches
+- Transformers (two and three winding)
+- Two-Terminal HVDC Lines (approximate)
+- Voltage Source Converter HVDC Lines (approximate)

 In addition to parsing the standard parameters required by PowerModels for calculations, PowerModels also supports parsing additional data fields that are defined by the PSS(R)E specification, but not used by PowerModels directly.
-This can be achieved via the `import_all` optional keyword arguement in `parse_file` when loading a `.raw` file, e.g.
+This can be achieved via the `import_all` optional keyword argument in `parse_file` when loading a `.raw` file, e.g.

 ```julia
 PowerModels.parse_file("nesta_case3_lmbd.raw"; import_all=true)